 “Your copy should sound like you’re sitting on a barstool, chatting with a friend, rather than lecturing him.”

-That’s pretty much it.
+And that’s pretty much it.
 That’s how the barstool test can lead to copywriting that sounds conversational.

-What are the benefits of using the barstool test?
+The benefits of using the barstool test

 - Be free of confusing, industry jargon

 - Be more interesting and engaging

 - Put the reader at ease so they trust you.

 What if you need the tone to be more formal?